jp43/DockBox/README.md

 * **MOE2015**:
   * moebatch

-***Pharmamatrix users***: on the pharmamatrix cluster, the majority of the docking softwares mentioned above have been already installed.
-Here is an example on how to set the PATH environment variable in order to use Autodock, Vina, Glide, MOE2015 and DOCK 6:
+***Pharmamatrix users***: on the pharmamatrix cluster, the majority of the docking softwares mentioned above have already been installed.
+Below is an example on how to set the PATH environment variable in order to use Autodock, Vina, Glide, MOE2015 and DOCK 6:

     # Amber 14
     export AMBERHOME=/pmshare/amber/ambertools14_ibm_gnu-20140820